stuartsierra/component/README.md

 terms of components.
 Each component receives references only to the components on which it depends.

-The "application" or "business logic" may itself be represented by a component.
+The "application" or "business logic" may itself be represented by one or more components.

 Components may, of course, implement other protocols besides `Lifecycle`.